encolajs/encolajs-enforma/docs/contribution-guide.md

 ### Branching Strategy

-- `main` - Stable release branch
-- `dev` - Development branch for next release
+- `master` - Development branch
 - `feature/*` - Feature branches
 - `bugfix/*` - Bug fix branches

 ### Release Process

-1. Features and fixes are merged into `dev`
+1. Features and fixes are merged into `master`
-2. When ready for release, `dev` is merged into `main`
+2. When ready for release, the commit is tagged with the new release number
 3. Version number is updated following semver
 4. Release notes are prepared
 5. New npm package is published